Aditia-Nugraha/Pertandingan-Bilangan/README.md

 The player with the higher value gains the advantage of the round.
 Players can also use actions such as **Draw**, **Replace**, and **Heal** to manage their hand and resources.

+At the end of a match, the winning player earns a score based on their remaining HP.
+The personal score consists of the number of wins, number of losses, and accumulated score.

 Choose your cards carefully and use your resources wisely to defeat your opponent.

 ## 🕹️ Game Modes